-Its members include not just patent and trade mark attorneys, but also IP solicitors and barristers, IP Office examiners, patent searchers, IP administrators, and many other professionals who work in the field.
+Its members include not just patent and trade mark attorneys, but also IP solicitors and barristers, IP Office examiners, patent searchers, IP paralegals, and many other professionals who work in the field.
 The other founding members were the IP Federation and FICPI-UK, actively supported by the UK Intellectual Property Office.
 Many more organisations and individuals have given generously to support the movement since its inception.

-1. Awareness-raising upstream of the professions
+Awareness-raising upstream of the professions:

 This is a voluntary code of practice for IP professionals to demonstrate their commitment to greater diversity and inclusivity.
 Its signatories include both in-house departments and private practice firms – so when you’re looking at prospective employers, you might want to ask whether they’ve signed up to the IP Inclusive Charter.

-There are already two thriving IP Inclusive support groups: one for Women in IP and one, ‘IP Out’, for the LGBTQ+ community.
-More are intended.
-These groups help the professions to understand and nurture those in minority groups.
+IP Inclusive has three networking and support communities: “IP & ME” for BAME professionals; “IP Out” for LGBT+ professionals; and “Women in IP”.
+All three are open to allies as well.
+These communities help the professions to understand and nurture colleagues from under-represented groups.
 Each organises its own social, networking, training and awareness-raising events, and provides safe spaces for its members to share their experiences and seek support and guidance from their peers.

 It is not necessary to be white, or male, or middle class, to join our profession.
 It is not necessary to have studied at Oxbridge or to have had private schooling.
 Your gender and sexuality should not be relevant to your career development.
 Your physical requirements should be accommodated and your mental well-being safeguarded.
 This is the kind of profession that new trainees should be joining.
 And I hope that they – you – will continue to fight for this important cause.